Case Study

 Training

 We selected a SaaS platform that integrated with Salesforce.
 Sellers could access content without leaving their workflow.
-The system tracked usage automatically.
+The framework tracked usage automatically.

 First, the critical 200 assets were updated and synced between the SharePoint and SaaS platforms.
 Each piece received metadata tags: industry, service line, deal size, buyer persona, sales stage.
 Templates included guidance on customisation boundaries (i.e. “Change the client name and sector-specific examples.
 Don’t change the value proposition structure or proof points.”)